dannywoot/PDF-Analyzer/README.md

 python pdf.py
 ```
 Follow the on-screen instructions to select a PDF file and choose an analysis option.
-License
-This project is released under the MIT License.
-See the LICENSE file for more information.

 Contributing
 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.